Skip to main content

 Opportunities for teens on Hickory Youth Council

-Do you know a teen interested in getting involved in the community?
+Do you know a Hickory High School student or homeschooled teen interested in getting involved in the community?
 The Hickory Youth Council is currently recruiting new members for the 2024-2025 school year.
+Two vacancies must be filled by students attending Hickory High School and one vacancy must be filled by a homeschooled student.

 The Hickory Youth Council is a vibrant group of 30 high school students who represent the youth of Hickory and provide input to the Hickory City Council on youth issues.